Vortex-Sol/InventoryManagementWeb/README.md

 - general (all 3)

 Report can be either generated based on period, e.g. from 15th to 20th FEB, or based on Today.
-For employees, it should provide employee login audits, (and logouts but we didn't implement a registree for logouts, frontend wise we will leave that to konrad), sales an employee was responsible for.
+For employees, it should provide employee login audits and logouts as well as sales an employee was responsible for.
-Sales should present data of totals profits based on period and product.
-It should also contain information on refunds (we dont have refund entity yet, igmore this) and canceled/failed transactions.
+Receipts should present data of transactions, items bought, receipt id, total cost, and other Receipt data.
+It should also contain information on refunds (we don't have refund entity yet, ignore this) and canceled/failed transactions.
-Inventory should present data about new stock/quantity of products that came, and current stock.
+Inventory should present data about new stock/quantity of products that came (inventory audits), and current stock.

 ### Receipt System